My “Brooklyn” Fatherhood Program

 Key Fatherhood Courses

-$2,565.00My Brooklyn Fatherhood Program is a model program that will help arm young girls with the character-building skills to achieve empowerment and overcome those challenges to their self-esteem.
-Every girl should be provided the opportunities to reach her full potential.
+$2,565.00My Brooklyn is a virtual learning academy that provides The Skin I’m In and MDL Inc. curriculum, which teaches self-esteem, awareness, empowerment, and self-worth, in an e-learning format.
+It may be implemented as a stand-alone project or integrated within existing programs targeting young girls.
+My Brooklyn is a model program that will help arm young girls with the character-building skills to achieve empowerment and overcome those challenges to their self-esteem.
+Every girl, like Brooklyn, should be provided the opportunities to reach her full potential.
+Get the BCSJI Course Bundle and Save $!
+Course Length: Weeks Course Hours: